-Fill power of down is recognized by the number (you might find this on the label of your duvet, comforter, or jacket).
-The down fill power ranges between 350 to 900 and indicates how many cubic inches a single ounce of down occupies.
+You might find the number showing fill power on the label of your duvet, comforter, or jacket.
+The down fill power ranges between 350 and 900 and indicates how many cubic inches a single ounce of down occupies.

-The maximum fill power you can find is 900, which represents the top-quality cushion or pillow you can buy.
-The higher your fill power, the largest-sized clusters inside of the item.
+The maximum fill power you can find is 900, representing the top-quality cushion or pillow you can buy.
+The higher your fill power, the largest sized clusters inside the item.
 It will also feature better insulation for a better loft.

-You might also find some jackets with fill power 900- consider this the most premium item out there.
-Yes, 900 fill power is the best that you can get!
+You might also find some jackets with fill power 900.
+Consider this the most premium item out there because 900 fill power is the best that you can get!

-Just to compare- products in your home such as furniture and soft toys tend to have a lower fill power (around 500).
+To compare, you can examine the furniture and soft toys at your home.
+These products tend to have a lower fill power (around 500).

-If you're looking for a fluffier pillow, opt for a higher fill power and luxury materials.
-While there are some manufacturers that will use a down-feather blend in their bedding, it's best to stick to premium quality goose down to ensure your best night's sleep.
+Also, note that if you're looking for a fluffier pillow, opt for a higher fill power and luxury materials.
+While some manufacturers use a down feather blend in their bedding, it's best to stick to premium quality goose down to ensure your best night's sleep.

 Normally, any item with a fill power of at least 650 is considered premium.
 Down fills under 650 are usually considered to be in the commercial realm.

-Disclaimer: Fill Power is unregulated by standard and does not include any products that are produced from feather or synthetic fill.
+Disclaimer: Fill Power is unregulated by standard and does not include any feather or synthetic fill products.

-Fill Power should only be used for Pure Down Products; however, manufacturers misuse the word and use it to define other things which should not be considered.
+Fill Power should only be used for Pure Down Products; however, manufacturers misuse the word and use it to define other things, which could be misleading.
 You may find that many synthetic and down alternative products refer to the term fill power in their description, which can be very misleading.
 Fill power should only be used to refer to products with down fill.

-You might find that a lot of people talk about fill power but hardly anyone talks or mentions fill weight on their product descriptions?
-Why is that??
+You might have noticed that people often talk about fill power, but hardly anyone mentions fill weight in their product descriptions?
+Why is that?